marrone-alan/ProjectLog/README.md

 ### Starting the database
 The PostgreSQL database server will automatically be started inside the VM.
 You can use the ```psql``` command-line tool to access and execute SQL statements.
-To load the data, use the psql -d news -f newsdata.sql command.
+To load data, use the psql -d news -f newsdata.sql command.
 *  ```psql``` - command line to PostgreSQL.
  ```-d news``` - connect to the database named **news**.
 *  ```-f newsdata.sql``` - executes the SQL statements in the newsdata.sql file.